 Well, there needs to be continuous training.

-That I don't see any of these cops are trained in the use of.
+There are effective, non-lethal ways to deal with people that are even resisting arrest that I don't see any of these cops are trained in the use of.

 And there's nothing they can do to stop it.

-That's that, but I don't think most officers are trained that way.
+But I don't think most officers are trained that way.

 Now, I've talked a lot about this with my sensei.

-Is like it he trains.
+It's like he trains.

-He's he's got so many different black belts arts, it's been his passion for 35 years.
+He's got so many different black belts arts.

 Now, he also is a lawyer, but he does this because this is where his passion is.

-And and he trains a lot of the cops around where the dojo is for free because he knows that they're not properly trained.
+And he trains a lot of the cops around where the dojo is for free because he knows that they're not properly trained.

 And the cops want to learn how to use non-lethal methods.

-Um, I've never been the biggest fan of the current iteration of stun guns either.
+I've never been the biggest fan of the current iteration of stun guns either.

 And that's the last option.